• Skip to primary navigation

 Cake Flour – This type of flour has lower amounts of protein and gluten than all-purpose flour, and it’s also been more finely ground and chemically treated to produce a lighter texture that’s perfect for baking cakes.

-Rolled Oats – Used to add bulk and texture to a variety of baked goods.
+Rolled Oats - Used to add bulk and texture to various baked goods.
 Double-check that you are buying rolled oats and not instant (or 1-minute) oats.

 Cornstarch – A gluten-free, finely ground corn flour powder that’s often used to thicken sauces (especially fruit sauces) or in place of flour as a thickening agent.
 It also has the ability to make soft yeast baked goods since it counteracts the tough proteins in the flour.